mariodavid/sneferu/README.md

 }
 ```

+Instead of using `com.haulmont.cuba.web.testsupport.TestUiEnvironment` a Sneferu specific environment is used: `de.diedavids.sneferu.environment.SneferuTestUiEnvironment`

+This environment class has an additional parameter, that needs to be provided: `withMainScreen()`, where the Main Screen of the application is configured.

 ### Example Usage

 A dedicated example of using Sneferu is shown via the CUBA Petclinic sample application: [cuba-platform/cuba-petclinic-using-sneferu](https://github.com/cuba-platform/cuba-petclinic-using-sneferu).